shishirkakhandki/shishirkakhandki/README.md

 🌱 I am currently learning ethereum scaling and smart contract security, auditing.

-⚡ Fun fact: a huge cricket buff who also loves reading philosophy and working out in his free time.
+⚡ Fun fact: a huge cricket buff who also loves reading philosophy and working out in my free time.

 👯 I am looking to collaborate on a freelance, fulltime opportunity in a blockchain specific company.